-The effects of stricter internal repression measures, which would increase penalties paid by employers of undocumented immigrants and deportation probabilities (decreasing δ and increasing q), are even less known and studied than the effects of stricter external controls (increasing c).
-Yet such policies have proved to be effective, at least in other industries.
-Focusing on the sex business, Poulin (2005) shows that repressive policy can successfully decrease demand, when, as in Sweden, legislation is passed to prosecute the customers, who are the final users of the business.
-As technologies develop to detect forged documents, for example using biometric identity cards, prosecuting firms that employ illegal workers could be a much more cost effective way to legalise and control migration flows than border enforcement measures.
-Moreover fines paid by employers would contribute to raising additional funds to make the legalisation policy even more affordable.
+Given the discrepancies between the investments in external and internal controls, the lack of effectiveness of border enforcement measures and the availability of new technologies, systematic controls of undocumented workers at the workplace is a much more promising means of controlling illegal migration than border enforcement.
 It is striking that despite several attempts to mandate participation by all U.S. employers in the E-Verify program, an Internet-based system designed to check the employment authorization status of employees, participation is still voluntary, with limited exceptions.
-Small businesses and agricultural employers are strongly opposed to mandatory E-Verify and actively lobby against it.
-The American Farm Bureau Foundation stated in July that it "could have a significant, negative impact on US farm production, threatening the livelihoods of many farmers and ranchers in labor intensive agriculture."
-Similarly, within the European Union, representatives of Business Europe are opposed to the Commission's idea that employers should check the validity of residence permits and risk being excluded from public contracts and, under certain circumstances, penalised by temporary or permanent closure of their companies (Bertozzi, 2009).
+Small businesses and agricultural employers are strongly opposed to mandatory E-Verify and actively lobby against it.39 Similarly, within the European Union, representatives of Business Europe are opposed to the Commission's idea that employers should check the validity of residence permits to avoid the risk of being excluded from public contracts and, under certain circumstances, penalised by temporary or permanent closure of their companies in case of failure (Bertozzi, 2009).